cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### GWAS

   Genome-wide association study analysis can be conducted with [statgenGWAS][].
 GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
-Functions for autotetraploid are provided by [GWASpoly][], and these functions also work in diploid species.
-[StageWise][] provides functiona to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.
+Functions for autotetraploids are provided by [GWASpoly][], and these functions also work in diploid species.
+[StageWise][] provides functions to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.

 #### General Genetic Prediction

-  Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools]() and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
+  Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreelmm][], [qgtools]() and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
 [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses. [breedR][] is a general purpose package for performing quantitative genetic analyses.
 For polyploids, [polyBreedR][] provides convenience functions to facilitate the use of genome-wide markers for breeding autotetraploid species, and its functionality also extends to diploids.

 ### Crop Modelling